Contact us at email@example.com if you need assistance accessing any of the information on this page.

 One way we do this is through our annual grant programs where we support community groups deliver local projects and programs.

 Like many businesses and organisations, we are adapting to the effects of coronavirus (COVID-19).
-As a result, we are reviewing a number of service areas to identify where we can provide the best support to our community in a rapidly changing environment.
+As a result, we have reviewed our grants program and have refocussed it to supporting community groups as they recover from the pandemic.

 You will still receive your grant.
 However, if your group has been affected by the pandemic and you are unable to deliver the program that was intended, please contact the Community Development Grants Officer on 9217 2397 or email@example.com

 Our grants programs are now on hold while we assess the best way to provide value to the whole community as we all adjust to the changing environment.